TITLE 89: SOCIAL SERVICES

 3) ensuring that:

-A) prescribed medication is administered by an appropriately licensed professional to those adult day service clients who are determined to be unable to self-administer medications;
+A) prescribed medication is administered by an appropriately licensed professional to those adult day service participants who are determined to be unable to self-administer medications;

-B) judgment of a client's inability to self-administer medications shall be documented by a physician's order or the CCU Plan of Care and/or the adult day service Plan of Care by the program nurse;
+B) judgment of a participant's inability to self-administer medications shall be documented by a physician's order or the CCU person-centered plan of care and/or the adult day service person-centered plan of care addendum by the program nurse;

-C) administration of all medications administered by the adult day service provider staff (prescription and non-prescription) are recorded in the client's case record; and
+C) administration of all medications administered by the adult day service provider staff (prescription and non-prescription) are recorded in the participant's case record; and

-D) physician orders for medication are utilized and filed in the client's case record.
+D) physician orders for medication are utilized and filed in the participant's case record.

 b) A facility that houses an adult day service program (including satellite sites) shall meet the following criteria:

-2) There shall be a minimum of 40 square feet of activity area per client.
-(Multiple-use areas must be pro-rated on both time and client basis.)
-The activity area in the square feet per client requirement is exclusive of exit passages and fire escapes, administrative space, storage areas, bathrooms, kitchen used for meal preparation, space required for equipment and gymnasiums or other areas when used exclusively for active sports.
+2) There shall be a minimum of 40 square feet of activity area per participant.
+(Multiple-use areas must be pro-rated on both time and participant basis.)
+The activity area in the square feet per participant requirement is exclusive of exit passages and fire escapes, administrative space, storage areas, bathrooms, kitchen used for meal preparation, space required for equipment and gymnasiums or other areas when used exclusively for active sports.

 3) All adult day service providers shall comply with the applicable provisions of the following codes and standards.